 The morning of day two brought close encounters with manta rays and a swim to a spectacular deserted island – you know, just another routine day in Komodo.
 One of the guys in our group had the brilliant idea of doing a jumping photo on the deserted island.
 This may be one of my favorite pics from the trip.

 At sunset we anchored near a mangrove island that is home to thousands of bats.
 Each night at dusk, they take flight, going inland to hunt insects.
 As we waited in the silence, a few bats took flight across the red sky, then a few more, then a few more.
-Eventually, the squeaking of bats and the beating of wings willed the air as clouds of bats emerged from the forest.
-After all the unique wildlife experiences we’d had over the two days, this one may have been the coolest.
+Eventually, the squeaking of bats and the beating of wings filled the air.

 We set sail for Labuan Bajo under a dome of stars, with bats flying by high overhead.
 It was a beautiful end to two great days in Komodo.
 I had no idea that traveling to this remote land would be so much fun.